caerphoto/velum/README.md

    as the third-party options like Disqus, while easy to add, do not really integrate well into the styling of the page, being iframes and all.

-3. Connection pooling: currently every thread shares the same Redis connection, which is fine for low volume use (although having multiple threads is also a bit pointless there), but under heavier load this will likely become an issue.

-4. Rebuilding the article database: adding a new article currently means restarting the server is necessary in order for it to be included in the article list, but  this obviously means downtime, and is not great from a UX perspective.
+3. Rebuilding the article database: adding a new article currently means restarting the server is necessary in order for it to be included in the article list, but  this obviously means downtime, and is not great from a UX perspective.
 A better option would be a way to send a special HTTP request